jnilla/joomla-cache-helper/README.md

 The most practical way to work with this library is using the ```callback()``` method.

-For this example we will demonstrate how to avoid simultaneous calls to an expensive operations.
+For this example we will demonstrate how to avoid simultaneous calls to an expensive operation.

 ```
 $data = CacheHelper::callback(